clearlysid/tauri-plugin-decorum/README.md

 ## Roadmap

 It's still early days and there's a lot of missing features I'd like to add.
 Most of them are documented on the [Issues page](https://github.com/clearlysid/tauri-plugin-decorum/issues).
-In the long run though, I hope the Tauri team incorporates all these features natively in the framework and I looking forward to making this plugin redundant someday.
+In the long run though, I hope the Tauri team incorporates all these features within the framework and look forward to making this plugin redundant.

 Meanwhile, I hope you find this useful.
 Happy building! 🥂